VegaDeftwing/OpGuidesHugoSrc/content/Music/videosynth.md

 I'd really prefer something that, at least during live use, doesn't take me out of the flow to write a shader in {{< button relref="/Engineering/programming/shaders" >}}GLSL/HLSL{{< /button >}} or require significant work just to get *something* on screen at all.
 Similarly, not being a massive pain to get it to react to MIDI is a must.
 Ideally, direct audio input, OSC, etc. would be great too.

 One piece of software that immediately stands out as an alternative is Lumen.
 Problem?
-It's MacOS only.
+It's macOS only.
 So, while I could set up a hackintosh and go that route, that's beginning to be a larger expense and pain than getting the Hypno.
 Plus, looking at videos, it has sweet spots but otherwise largely looks like shit.
 No thanks.

 Alright, what about the bluntly named [Visual Synthesizer](https://www.imaginando.pt/products/vs-visual-synthesizer)?
 Well, I yoink'd it on sale and it lacks UI scaling (sucks on 4k), seemingly can't do feedback (a big part of video synthesis), but most importantly has shit documentation.
 So, nope.

 Next on the plate, what about [synesthesia.live](https://synesthesia.live)?
 Well, other than half the features - including the ability to pause output - being behind a $300 paywall it's not *bad*.
 It can import from shadertoy, which is pretty sweet.
-It meets all my other needs: MIDI, OSC, Audio input, etc. It doesn't have very good built in shaders for what I like - they're all a bit overly complex.
-So, I'd still have to go write (or find on shadertoy) some of my own shaders, which is time consuming enough to be annoying.
+It meets all my other needs: MIDI, OSC, Audio input, etc. Furthermore, it doesn't have very good built in shaders for what I like - they're all a bit overly complex.
+So, I'd still have to go write (or find on shadertoy) some of my own shaders, which is time-consuming enough to be annoying.
 Like, drawing basic lines and shapes should not require writing code.
 My biggest gripe is the lack of a good layer system, that is, there's no way to load in multiple shaders and blend them together.
 Between the cost and lack of good shaders (again, a minor gripe, but reflective of it's intended use case) it just doesn't seem right for me.

 Moving on, probably the biggest name in the scene is [Touch Designer](https://derivative.ca).
 Look, I know some people can make some really, really great things in Touch Designer.
 It does meet all my needs.
 It's no more expensive than Synesthesia.live, and, man, I fucking hate it.
-It has all the problems Blender has: Overly complicated UI, non-immediacy in the UI, out-dated tutorials on YouTube making it hard to learn, etc. Only, here, they're worse.
+Not only that, but it has all the problems Blender has: Overly complicated UI, non-immediacy in the UI, out-dated tutorials on YouTube making it hard to learn, etc. Only, here, they're worse.
 Those tutorials?
 Yeah, the official documentation links to a lot of them as a stand in for real docs.
 I'm the kind of guy that likes node-based editors and visual programming (hence my love of modular synths) but holy shit is touch designer confusing and annoying to use.
 I want to love it...
 I just can't.

-Okay, I've gone though a large portion of the good options now so let me just barrel though a few
+Okay, I've gone through a large portion of the good options now, so let me just barrel though a few

 [vvvv](https://vvvv.org): Great for interactive art installations, not great for performance and fun noodling around.
-Also expensive as hell.
+Also, expensive as hell.

 [Cathodemer](https://www.hypertonal.net/cathodemer/): Runs like shit on my system and I have 32 gigs of RAM, a 3900x, and a Vega56.
 What the fuck.
 Also doesn't look great.